zeldaret/mm/docs/tools.md

 - `-w` ("watch") will watch the C file containing the function (and only the C file!) and automatically recompile when it changes.
 - `-o` ("object file") uses only the `.o` file.
 This is faster than without, and means you can see symbol names, but obscures the data behind relative addresses: if you have differences in the .text section that are invisible with `-o`, or you suspect the data is shifted in some way, try without
 - `-3` creates a three-way diff: TARGET/CURRENT/PREVIOUS, which is particularly useful for seeing changes.
-- `-3` creates a three-way diff: TARGET/CURRENT/BASE, where BASE is the version from when the program was started.
+- `-b` creates a three-way diff: TARGET/CURRENT/BASE, where BASE is the version from when the program was started.
 - `-s` ("stop") stops diffing at the next `jr $ra`, commonly the end of the function.
 Beware that some functions with conditionals may have multiple `jr $ra`s, so this feature can chop the bottom off the diff.

 There are numerous other options that are not used as often (changing the diffing algorithm, viewing the source code in the diff, ...), and the various flags have dependencies among themselves, so check its documentation with `-h` to get fuller information.

 Colour explanations (sadly GitHub markdown does not allow for fancy colouring here):

 - white/grey is matching instructions
 - red is missing instructions
 - green is extra instructions